-Within 15 business days of the conclusion of fact-gathering, the investigator will provide the parties with all information obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint.
-The parties then have 10 business days to submit a written response.
+Following conclusion of fact-gathering, the investigator will provide the parties with all information obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint.
+The parties will then have an opportunity to submit a written response.

 After considering any timely responses from the parties, the investigator will draft a Final Investigative Report that indexes the relevant information gathered during the investigation.